 The scenarios mentioned above are crucial for a device to work correctly.
-It also helps to analyse for the user to communicate actively with the system.
-Hence interface testing is essential because of the following reasons:
+It also helps to analyze for the user to communicate actively with the system.
+Hence interface testing is essential for the following reasons:

 ● To check and verify whether the commands provided to servers are executed in proper sequence or not.

 ● To check whether all the possibilities of errors can be correctly handled.
 The appropriate error message is returned to denote the issue.

 ● While some operation is ongoing, it has to thoroughly check and analyze how the outcomes are provided when general connections for a web server are reset while codes are executed.

 Consider some random application in a general XML file for the input, and the output is transformed into a general JSON file.
 Running an interface test on this sample output is quite easy.
 The tester only needs the specifications carried by the XML file format and the JSON file format.